-The growth of AI in the medicine world has been in talk for a while now.
+The growth of AI in the medical world has been in talk for a while now.
 More the advancements in deep neural technologies in predicting and diagnosing medical images more it is becoming of great interest.
-For example photographs of retina, skin lesions, pathological or radiological images, all of these have great potential usefulness due to the advancements in the AI technologies.
-Now before approval of any AI algorithm into the clinical practice, it is essential that a thorough testing, performance and utility has been achieved.
+For example, photographs of retina, skin lesions, pathological or radiological images, all of these have great potential usefulness due to the advancements in AI technologies.
+Now before approval of any AI algorithm into the clinical practice, it is essential that thorough testing, performance, and utility has been achieved.

-For every other medical devices before adopting it into the clinical domain, a complete validation is performed similarly before adoption of any AI technology tool a thorough validation of any AI algorithm is important.
-A comprehensive validation of AI algorithm will ensure patient benefit and safety, and will also bypass unintended harms.
+For every other medical device before adopting it into the clinical domain, a complete validation is performed similarly before the adoption of any AI technology tool a thorough validation of any AI algorithm is important.
+Comprehensive validation of the AI algorithm will ensure patient benefit and safety and will also bypass unintended harms.

-There are three ways of measuring the validation of an AI tool into clinical practice: its Diagnostic performance, response to patient outcome and communal efficacy.
+There are three ways of measuring the validation of an AI tool into clinical practice: its Diagnostic performance, response to patient outcome, and communal efficacy.
 For quality assessment real-time clinical validation is necessary of any AI algorithm on medical images which uses deep neural technology.
-For appropriate confirmation external validation is recommended which requires sufficient assessed datasets.
-Now these dataset can be gathered either from new patients or from associations which can provide training data of the target patients where AI technology can be applied.
-Advantage of using external data is that it will certify algorithm's ability to generalize across the variables in different clinical systems.
+For appropriate confirmation, external validation is recommended which requires suffi cient assessed datasets.
+Now, these datasets can be gathered either from new patients or from associations that can provide training data of the target patients where AI technology can be applied.
+The advantage of using external data is that it will certify the algorithm's ability to generalize across the variables in different clinical systems.

-Algorithms that analyses medical images, requires an extensive amount of data for training the model and annotating the images, which becomes a challenge to surpass for most of AI developing companies.
-Since algorithms truly depend on their training data there is an absolute risk that it may not perform strong in the clinical practice or real-time setting or it is not certain that if the algorithm has given accurate outputs at one institution it will perform the same at other.
+Algorithms that analyze medical images, require an extensive amount of data for training the model and annotating the images, which becomes a challenge to surpass for most of the AI developing companies.
+Since algorithms truly depend on their training data there is an absolute risk that they may not perform strongly in the clinical practice or real-time setting or it is not certain that if the algorithm has given accurate outputs at one institution it will perform the same at other.